 The age of consent is 16.
 All towns have lobby organizations which serve as a focus for the local scene.

 Want to know more about Switzerland?
-The Rough Guide to Switzerland Dropdown content and our tips on things not to miss in Switzerland Dropdown content will help you plan your Switzerland vacation.
-The same goes for our Switzerland travel tips Dropdown content.
+The Rough Guide to Switzerland and our tips on things not to miss in Switzerland will help you plan your Switzerland vacation.
+The same goes for our Switzerland travel tips.

 We may earn commission when you click on links in this article, but this doesn’t influence our editorial standards.
 We only recommend services we genuinely believe will enhance your travel experiences.